steven851007/ios-lead-essentials-image-comments-challenge-public/README.md

 	- There shouldn't be any `print` statements, such as `print(error)`.

-7) When all tests are passing and you're done implementing your solution:
+6) When all tests are passing and you're done implementing your solution:

+	- Review your code and make sure it follows **all** the instructions above.

+		- If it doesn't, make the appropriate changes, push, and review your code again.

-	- Create a Pull Request from your branch to the main challenge repo's matching branch.
+	- If it does, create a Pull Request from your branch to the main challenge repo's matching branch.

 		- For example, if you implemented the challenge using the `xcode12_5` branch, your PR should be from your fork's `xcode12_5` branch into the main repo's `xcode12_5` branch (DO NOT MIX Xcode versions or you'll have merge conflicts!).

-	- The title of the Pull Request should be: **Your Name - Image Comments Challenge**.
+	- The title of the Pull Request should be: **Your Name - Image Comments Challenge**

-8) Post a comment in the challenge page in the academy with the link to your PR, so we can review your solution and provide feedback.
+7) We'll review your Pull Request and approve it or request any changes required with detailed feedback.

 ---